 We determine fair value based on the exchange price that would be received for an asset or paid to transfer a liability (an exit price) in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants.
 Market or observable inputs are the preferred source of values, followed by unobservable inputs or assumptions based on hypothetical transactions in the absence of market inputs.
-We apply the following hierarchy in determining fair value:
+We utilize the highest level of inputs available according to the following hierarchy in determining fair value: